zhangxuehui/tornado-restful/README.md

 # tornado-restful

->a simple and extendable way for restful API service on Tornado
+a simple and extendable way for restful API service on Tornado.  <br />
->the code support the requests as below for example:
+the code support the requests as below for example:

 * POST: /item/_id/UPDATE    [UPDATE]
 * POST: /item/_id/DELETE    [DELETE]